 - Unlike many balance bikes, the Muna Pro Mini does NOT have a steering limiter.
 While this is nice for older, more athletic kids who want a full range of motion, it can make learning to ride more challenging.

 - In addition to the charcoal color scheme shown here, the bike also comes in a pink “GLO” version.
 There is also a slightly cheaper, slightly heavier steel version of the bike.
-You can read more about the full range here.

 Comparison Chart: Muna Pro Mini vs Other Balance Bikes